-The federal credit for state death taxes was replaced in 2005 by a deduction.
-This did not affect the rates of Illinois estate tax, which remain at 2001 levels.
 History: From 1949 until 1983, Illinois imposed two "death taxes"-an inheritance tax and an estate tax.
-The inheritance tax was abolished as to persons dying after 1983.
+The inheritance tax was abolished for persons dying after 1983.

-Illinois imposed an estate tax based on the federal estate tax starting in 1949.
+Illinois imposed an estate tax based on the federal estate tax beginning in 1949.
 It was initially set at 80% of the federal estate tax, minus state inheritance tax due.
-A 1955 amendatory act set the amount of the estate tax at the maximum credit against estate taxes allowed by the federal government for state death taxes (minus any inheritance tax due to the state- which since 1983 has been zero).
+A 1955 amendatory act set the amount of the estate tax at the maximum credit against estate taxes allowed by the federal government for state death taxes (minus any inheritance tax due to the state-which since 1983 has been zero).
 Congress enacted a 4-year phaseout of the federal credit for state death taxes starting in 2002, reducing Illinois collections in calendar years 2002 and 2003.
-The General Assembly in 2003 made the rates of Illinois estate tax revert to their levels before the phaseout.
+A 2003 Illinois law made the rates of Illinois estate tax revert to their levels before the phaseout.